 If you love apple cider donuts like me, you'll love this apple cider donut cake!
 It's a pound cake, so it's got a soft, buttery crumb, and it's got that great autumn spice blend of cinnamon, nutmeg, and ginger.
 It's also bursting with all your favorite fall flavors: fresh apples, apple cider, brown sugar, and vanilla.
 Plus, because it's made in a Bundt pan, it even looks like a donut!

 And the best part?
 Once your apple cider donut cake is cooled, you'll brush the outside with melted butter, and dust it with the most irresistible cinnamon-sugar coating!
 It ends up looking and tasting just like your favorite apple cider donuts!
 It's a perfect fall treat, great for a crowd, for dessert or for breakfast!

 This apple cider donut cake is made with some of your favorite fall ingredients, as well as a lot of ingredients that you’ll probably already have on hand!

 - salted butter - you'll need room-temperature salted butter for your cake batter.
 Not too soft -- it should leave an indent when you press it, but it shouldn't be greasy or melty.

-- white and brown sugar – the combination of both gives this cake sweetness, as well as rich flavor and moisture.
+- white and brown sugar - the combination of both gives this apple cider donut cake its sweetness, as well as rich flavor and moisture.

 - eggs - make sure your eggs are room temperature!
 If you need to bring them to room temperature quickly, you can submerge them in slightly warm water for 15 minutes.